chappy-fatty/FattyChappy-s-repository/README.md

 info_process.php  -> modifying an image file and database process for imginfo.php

-modifyDB.php      -> modify database fields called by info_process.php as function
+modifyDB.php      -> modify database fields called by info_process.php as modDB function

 upload_process.php -> uploading process - verify and upload an image submitted by img_upload.html then call functions in addDB.php and img_resize.php